 The agencies may, for example, prohibit the merged entity from engaging in restrictive contracting practices that could harm competition in the relevant market.
 Exclusive dealing contracts can be pro-competitive, anticompetitive or competitively neutral depending on the circumstances.
-If a merger would allow the combined firm to use exclusivity to prevent competitors from succeeding or entering into the marketplace, the agencies will impose restrictions.
-According to the DOJ, this 'may be particularly appropriate in vertical mergers where the merged firm will control an input that its competitors need to remain viable.
+If a merger would allow the combined firm to use exclusivity to prevent competitors from succeeding or entering into the marketplace, the agencies may impose restrictions.
 The agencies may temporarily prohibit the merged firm from entering into long-term exclusivity contracts or short-term contracts that contain automatic-renewal clauses.
-In some situations, the merged firm may be required to amend or terminate an existing exclusive contract.
+22 In some situations, the merged firm may be required to amend or terminate an existing exclusive contract.
+23